 The duties of Information Officers

-Regulation 4 is interesting because it sets out that an information officer must:
+Regulation 4 of the POPIA regulations is interesting because it sets out that an information officer must:

 - develop, implement and monitor a compliance framework,